wandb/docs/docs/support/initstarterror_error_communicating_wandb_process.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This error indicates that the library is having difficulty launching the process which synchronizes data to the server.
+This error indicates that the library encounters an issue launching the process that synchronizes data to the server.

-The following workarounds can help resolve the issue in certain environments:
+The following workarounds resolve the issue in specific environments:

 <Tabs
   defaultValue="linux"